 Painless Teeth Root Canal Treatment in Dwarka, New Delhi

-treatment is designed to eliminate bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.
-When one undergoes a root canal, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, then filled and sealed.
+Root Canal treatment is designed to eliminate bacteria from the infected root canal, preventing reinfection of the tooth, and saving your natural tooth.
+When you undergo a root canal, our experienced team removes the inflamed or infected pulp, meticulously cleans and disinfects the inside of the tooth, and then expertly fills and seals it.

 Normal biting force and sensation